lieuanthony/qualquant/README.md

 1. **Market Data Fetching**: The bot uses the Alpaca Markets API to fetch real-time market data.
 2. **Trading Execution**: Based on the proprietary strategy, the bot decides which trades to execute during market hours.
-3. **Automated Scheduling**: The bot starts automatically at 9:30 AM EST and stops at 4:00 PM EST, thanks to GitHub Actions.
+3. **Automated Scheduling**: The bot starts automatically at 9:25 AM EST and stops at 9:35 AM EST, thanks to GitHub Actions.
 4. **Backtesting**: The LumiBot API allows for comprehensive backtesting of the strategy, using historical data to validate its effectiveness.

 ## Security